jwittkoski/prime_encoder/README.md

 * Stop your SageTV server.

-* Make a backup of your Wiz.bin and any other file you think are important (I usually back up the entire sage directory).
+* *Make a backup of your Wiz.bin and any other files you think are important (I usually back up the entire sage directory).*

 * Edit the Sage.properties file and make sure this line is there and that it's set to true: